GNOME/librsvg/devel-docs/index.rst

 Add basic info on cloning the repo, getting a gitlab account, forking.

-Development roadmap.

 Understand the code
 -------------------

-FIXME: Overview of the source tree.

 Tour of the code - load a file, render it.

 Test suite - move tests/readme here?

-Link to the internals documentation.
+- `Documentation of the library's internals <https://gnome.pages.gitlab.gnome.org/librsvg/internals/librsvg/index.html>`_

+- :doc:`architecture`
 - :doc:`adding_a_property`
 - :doc:`memory_leaks`